prody/ProDy-website/tutorials/anmd_tutorial/intro.rst

 ANMD [CM22]_ is a simple conformers generation algorithm that explores motions along single ANM modes.
-The normal mode calculation is only performed once and a set of structures along each of the first few modes is subjected to energy minimization, producing physically reasonable conformers near the initial energy well.
+The normal mode calculation is only performed once and a set of structures along each of the first few modes is subjected to energy minimization with OpenMM [E17]_, producing physically reasonable conformers near the initial energy well.
 A key feature of ANMD is that each successive mode is sampled with a lower amplitude related to its frequency.

 This tutorial demonstrates how to use ANMD to explore the first two modes of a metabotropic glutamate receptor